PixelsCamp/talks/being-a-remote-developer-working-for-a-poor-startup_bruno-pires.md

 Speaker Bio
 -----------

 Bruno is a Software Craftsman, College dropout who, since yearly age as demonstrated an huge ability when it comes to being lazy.
-This laziness, together with his love about everything that involved computers, transformed him into a annoying and lazy software developer, witch hates to copy/paste and was always asking his mentors and work colleagues, why!?
+This laziness, together with his love about everything that involved computers, transformed him into a annoying and lazy software developer, witch hates to copy/paste and is always asking his mentors and work colleagues, why!?

 Currently, Bruno is VP of Something @SaferTaxi, and is lucky to work with a multi-cultural and world wide distributed team of lazy software developers, engineers and designers.